Client: Virtual Coffee (Bellissimo Coffee Advisors)

 Problem: Create a consumer training platform for coffee

 One project I can truly say I created in full is virtualcoffee.com.
-Virtual Coffee was Bellissimo Coffee Advisors’s first real break into the consumer market.
-They had trained coffee shop owners and baristas for years, but quarantine during COVID-19 created the perfect time to create a home barista offering as well.
+Virtual Coffee is Bellissimo Coffee Advisors’s first real attempt break into the consumer market.
+They have trained coffee shop owners and baristas for years, but quarantine during COVID-19 created the perfect time to create a home barista offering as well.

-I was asked to do the following, “Make a home training platform with text and videos as fast as possible.
+My brief was simple: “Make a home training platform with text and videos as fast as possible.
 Call it Virtual Coffee.”
-That’s quite literally as much direction as I was given.

 We weren’t the only ones who thought of a home barista course.
-In fact, we were late to the party.
-There had to be something different about our course.
-Its price point was lower, that was good, but price alone wasn’t going to be enough.
+In fact, Bellissimo was late to the party.
+There was more differentiation work to be done.

 That was a Friday afternoon.
 On Sunday morning, as I was sipping coffee, it hit me.
 The hook I needed.
-I ran to my notebook to write down, content to implement it on Monday, but after finishing my coffee I just couldn’t wait.
-I tore out whatever boilerplate copy I had written before and even went so far as to rearrange the structure of the course entirely to fit with my new idea.
+I tore out the copy I wrote previously and rearranged the structure of the course entirely to fit with my new idea.

 Become “the coffee friend” in 5 days.

 Suddenly the course wasn’t just about learning how to make good coffee at home, it was about adding to your identity.
 In just 5 days, you could become the one your friends turn to for coffee advice.
-With that, Virtual Coffee was ready.
+It was a simple change, but immediately appealing.
+With that, I had solved my package problem.